stophliew/voyager/README.md

 # voyager
-Voyager is a note-taking in development
+Voyager is a next-generation software in development